bougui505/blog/_posts/2016-07-28-modeller:_generate_an_extended_protein_conformation_from_an_initial_pdb_file.markdown

 # Modeller: generate an extended protein conformation from an initial PDB file

-The script below take a pdb file as argument and read its sequence and topology to generate an extended conformation of the protein.
+The script below takes a pdb file as argument and reads its sequence and topology to generate an extended conformation of the protein.
 The output file is a pdb file named `modeller_out.pdb`.

 Usage: